MaOEA/MMO-EvoKnee/README.md

 Copyright (c) 2018-2020 MaOES Group.
 You are free to use the Programe for research purposes.

-All publications which use this Programe or any code in the Programe should acknowledge the use of "MMO-EvoKnee" and reference "Kai Zhang, Chaonan Shena, Juanjuan He, Gary G.Yen, Knee based multimodal multi-objective evolutionary algorithm for decision making, Information Sciences, Volume 544, 12 January 2021, Pages 39-55.
+All publications which use this Programe or any code in the Programe should acknowledge the use of "MMO-EvoKnee" and reference "Kai Zhang, Chaonan Shen, Juanjuan He, Gary G.Yen, Knee based multimodal multi-objective evolutionary algorithm for decision making, Information Sciences, Volume 544, 12 January 2021, Pages 39-55.
 DOI:/10.1016/j.ins.2020.07.057"

 https://www.sciencedirect.com/science/article/pii/S0020025520307209?via%3Dihub